-For personal protection, a payee should never sign his/her own cheque, or approve their own expense.
-It is recommended that three or four of the elected executive members have signing authority so that the payee does not have to approve their own payment.
+For personal protection, a payee should never sign his/her own cheque, or be an authorizer on the payment when other payments are used.
+It is recommended that three or four of the elected executive members have signing authority on the gaming bank account so that the payee does not have to approve their own payment.
 This control is also beneficial if one signatory is unavailable.
-The intent of Section 4.4.6 of the Charitable Gaming Policies Handbook is to have two independent reviewers scrutinize support documents prior to payment approval in order to mitigate any conflict of interest perceived or otherwise.
+The intent of Section 4.4.7 of the Charitable Gaming Policies Handbook is to have two independent reviewers scrutinize support documents prior to payment approval to mitigate any conflict of interest perceived or otherwise.

 Possible risks: An individual who approves their own payment represents a conflict of interest as there is a reduced level of objectivity in payment scrutiny.
 Additionally fraud opportunities are increased if an individual can approve payments to themselves.